mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 ## Adding some code

-PlatformIO manages a `platformio.ini` file where additional settings can be made.
+PlatformIO manages a `platformio.ini` file where additional settings can be made as well as a few extras,e.g., a `.gitignore`, TravisCI configuration and CMake files. `lib/` and
-Plus some extra, a `.gitignore`, TravisCI configuration and CMake files. `lib/` and `src/` are empty, so let's add a simple sketch.
+`src/` are empty, so let's add a simple sketch.

 `src/main.cpp`: